tabraha1/software-engineer/README.md

         * a soft confirmation - encouraging further action to be taken to finish the process
         * a confirmation - assures the user that their work is done
    - Why:
         * validation feedback pattern increases user’s confidence to the right action (positive feedback) or help them recover from errors (negative feedback)
    - How:
         * underappreciated form of feedback is a gentle suggestion that hints at better steps rather than prevents further progress
         * Ex. inspecting phone numbers:
             * validating international phone numbers is a notoriously difficult task due variation and formatting
             * when asking for optional phone number, include a validation warning or suggestion when user provides a wrong number
             * encouraging the visitor to check it, but avoid showing a validation error that prevents task completion
             * visitor proceeds with badly formatted phone number, but were prompted to check it twice for their own benefit
             * For example, consider this message: *Enter your phone number to help fast delivery of your order.*

+  ## UI Pattern: Autocomplete

+  - Autocomplete:
+    * The autocomplete pattern automatically completes typed user input with matching results from a larger data set
+    * autocomplete lets your system match your visitor’s first few key strokes with possible solutions
+  - Autosuggestion:
+    * Similar to traditional “autocomplete,” “autosuggest” breaks beyond the input provided to suggest alternative, relevant answers
+    * It might even suggest results from multiple data sets
+    * Google also blends autocomplete and autosuggest by letting you autocomplete the whole sentence using other noun phrases
+    * showing additional results below the search input field (emphasizing the available autocomplete text with strong, bold text)
+    *  Google’s autosuggest that proposes alternative queries that might be relevant: *“what is europe saying about brexit,”* that can be quite different from the text you’ve typed so far, “What is Brexit EU?”*